 I don't own this but I've sampled it quite a few times.
 It's sweet and wet and a fairly conventional , but realistic floral bouquet.

+I could have sworn that I had written a review for this, back in the dayÖbut for some reason I canít find it in my reviews.
+So pardon if you see two reviews from me on this one!
 As mommyofcutie writes below, this immediately reminded me of Issey Miyakeís signature perfume.
 Although I must admit that I am not the biggest fan of aquatic florals, this one is particularly offensive to my nose for itís cloying sweet blend of too-ripe flowers.
 Which is a shame, because the description sounded so promising!
 I must also add that you need to scroll down and read baybeís review Ė Iím still giggling over it.

 In that lovely, poetic description of the Devonshire cottage given on Diptyque's site which Mayra includes in her review of this below the one thing they failed to mention was who the resident of that cottage was.
 I'm fairly certain it was Calvin Klein and this is their version of his Eternity.